top of page

 A Living Digital Memorial

-Once I completed the process of adding the stories, photos, videos, and quotes to his Digital Memorial, I shared his Tree of Life Digital Memorial with family, friends, and colleagues who worked with him over the years.
+Once I completed adding the stories, photos, videos, and quotes to his Digital Memorial, I shared it with family, friends, and colleagues who worked with him over the years.

-Not a day goes by when someone adds their memories, which triggers me to remember more of my own, encouraging me to update his page again and again.
+Not a day goes by without someone adding their memories, which triggers me to remember more of my own and encourages me to update his page again and again.

 With a steady flow of memories and photos being added, and with me constantly refining all his stories, it is truly a living memorial.